Counterfeit Goods/Trade Mark Infringement

 Elements for Counterfeit Goods

-In order for someone to be found guilty of manufacturing, sale, or possession for sale of counterfeit goods, the prosecution must prove beyond a reasonable doubt:,
+For someone to be found guilty of manufacturing, sale, or possession for sale of counterfeit goods, the prosecution must prove beyond a reasonable doubt:

 Elements for Counterfeit Goods

-In order for someone to be found guilty of manufacturing, sale, or possession for sale of counterfeit goods, the prosecution must prove beyond a reasonable doubt:,
+For someone to be found guilty of manufacturing, sale, or possession for sale of counterfeit goods, the prosecution must prove beyond a reasonable doubt:

 - Defendant was in possession of counterfeit goods